dorazhao99/DiscCaptioning/README.md

 ### Data split

-In this paper we use the data split from [Context-aware Captions from Context-agnostic Supervision](https://arxiv.org/abs/1701.02870).
-It's different from standard karpathy's split, so we need to download different files.
+In this paper we train on the COCO 2014 training set and evaluate on the COCO 2014 validation set.

 Download link: [Google drive link](https://drive.google.com/open?id=1Z9bfvkRT5YyikmNgzPbybezYj9mi4TE2)

-To train on your own, you only need to download `dataset_coco.json`, but it's also suggested to download `cocotalk.json` and `cocotalk_label.h5` as well.
-If you want to run pretrained model, you have to download all three files.

 ### coco-caption